Infinite scroll in Blazor DataGrid

 public string Status { get; set; }

-You can define the initial loading page count by using the InitialBlocks property of the GridInfiniteScrollSettings class.
-By default, this property loads three pages during the initial rendering.
-Subsequently, additional data is buffered and loaded based on either the page size or the number of rows rendered within the provided height.
+Configure this using InitialBlocks on GridInfiniteScrollSettings.
+By default, three pages are rendered initially.
+Afterwards, additional data is buffered and loaded based on page size or the number of rows that fit within the given height.

 @using Syncfusion.Blazor.Grids